President | Lindsey Newman

 This last year with the club has been incredible and I look forward to training towards new accomplishments with all of you!

 Hi!
-I'm new to Portland and wanted to dig my roots in here, as I plan to stay for awhile!
+I've been in Portland a little over a year now.
+I immediately got involved with the PTC as a way for me to connect with other like-minded individuals.
 I grew up in Atlanta.
 Spent some time in San Diego, CA where I had my first taste of triathlon.
-Moved to Charlottesville, VA where I learned to love running.
-Back in Atlanta, I dove head first into triathlon and embraced the triathlon scene.
+(Hated it, but then got into running.)
+Moved to Charlottesville, VA for a short stint.
+Then back to Atlanta where I dove head first into triathlon and embraced the triathlon scene.
 I fell in love with the tri community and the sport.
 But really, it was the people and the friendships I made through the sport that got me hooked.
-While I made wonderful friendships, I knew that through triathlon, moving to Portland would be easier as I could just jump into the triathlon scene here.
+I knew that through triathlon, moving to Portland would be easier as I could just jump into the triathlon scene here.
 So here I am, looking to forge new friendships and enjoy being active in the PNW!
-I look forward to meeting so many of you and I hope to encourage people who view triathlon as this crazy sport to just try it out.
-Because there are so many wonderful things to come from this crazy, wacky sport.
+I look forward to meeting so many of you and I hope to encourage those who think triathlon may be too daunting to just give a try.
+There are so many wonderful things to come from this crazy, wacky sport.
 And I love it!

 I did my first triathlon in 2014, the Mock Tri, at age 56.
 I’ve done several since then, but only sprints.
 I’m looking to do my first Olympic distance in 2019.
 I consider myself a swimmer first, runner second, and finally a cyclist.
 I know that is probably the opposite of most triathletes, but I grew up swimming in Southern California.
 I love the challenge of mastering the three disciplines, but mostly I love the triathlon “community”.
 I’ve always been big on volunteering, so joining the board was an obvious choice to get more involved with the club.
 I hope I can offer insights on being an older, slower, in it for the fun of it, athlete.
 When not doing triathlons, I like road running, trail running, OCRs and open water swimming.